whitefusion/Card-Flip-Game/README.md

 - Click a card to flip to up side
 - First card hold up before clicking the second
 - If two cards show the same item, then match
-- If not, both cards flip back
+- If not, both cards flip bottom
 - Timer starts when the very first cards is revealed
 - Reset button uppper right to reset game
-- When all match, game success
+- When all match, game finished
-- Ratings: 3 stars for moves < 35, 2 stars for moves < 50
+- Stars ratings are given based on number of moves